Rhythm and blues: Jewish influence in the business end of rhythm and blues

-According to the Jewish writer, music publishing executive, and songwriter Arnold Shaw, during the 1940s in the US, there was generally little opportunity for Jews in the WASP-controlled realm of mass communications, but the music business was "wide open for Jews as it was for blacks".
+According to the Jewish writer, music publishing executive, and songwriter Arnold Shaw, during the 1940s in the US, there was generally little opportunity for Jews in the WASP-controlled realm of mass communications, but the music business was as "wide open for Jews as it was for blacks".
 Jews played a key role in developing and popularizing African American music, including rhythm and blues, and the independent record business was dominated by young Jewish men who promoted the sounds of black music.

 For example, Milt Gabler was born to Jewish immigrants and grew up in Harlem.
 In the late 1930s, he created his own record label, Commodore Records, primarily recording, producing and promoting black singers and groups.
 Gabler recorded many of the leading jazz artists of the day.
-In 1939, he released the Billie Holiday hit song "Strange Fruit" on Commodore, boosting her career with what Time magazine 60 years later named 'Best Song of the Century’.
+In 1939, he released the Billie Holiday hit song "Strange Fruit" on Commodore, boosting her career with what Time magazine 60 years later named 'Best Song of the Century'.
 Based on the success of Commodore, the major label Decca Records recruited and hired Gabler in 1941.
 His Jewish brother-in-law, Jack Crystal, (father of Billy Crystal), took over Commodore.

 At Decca, Gabler worked with many of the biggest stars of the 1940s, producing a series of hits, as well as being the first to bring Louis Armstrong and Ella Fitzgerald together on record.
 Decca then placed him in charge of their subsidiary label Coral, where he continued to advance the careers of black musicians including the Ink Spots, Sammy Davis Jr. and Louis Jordan.

 Gabler was responsible for many innovations in the recording industry of the 20th century.
 These included being the first person to deal in record reissues, the first to sell records by mail order, and the first to credit all the musicians on the recordings.
 In 1991, Gabler received the Grammy Trustees Award from The Recording Academy, for his significant contributions to the field of recording.
 In 1993, he was inducted into the Rock and Roll Hall of Fame by his nephew Billy Crystal.